 The Dr. Mary Barter Scholarship Committee, composed of active superintendents, screens all applications against selection criteria and reviews credentials for selection of one candidate in January of each year.
 Applicants must be nominated by an active superintendent of The Council by sending a nomination form

 to Deidre Hungerford.
-The nomination deadline was on Monday, January 4, 2021 for the 2021 award.
-Candidates were then responsible for sending all required documentation and the completed application for the award by January 18, 2021.
+The nomination deadline is on Monday, January 3, 2022 for the 2022 award.
+Candidates are then responsible for sending all required documentation and the completed application for the award by January 21, 2022.